stampit-org/stampit/docs/API.md

 ### BREAKING CHANGES

+* node.js v0.10 is not supported any more because it's maintenance period has ended.
 * Stamps from stampit v2 and stampit v3 and not compatible.
 You should not compose them together.
 * Initializers now receive two arguments instead of just one.
 First is the factory first argument (i.e. `arguments[0]`), second is the same options object as before - `{ instance, stamp, args }`.